Asylum from application to decision

 Application

-• You must hand in your passport or other identity documents to show who you are.
+- You must hand in your passport or other identification documents to show who you are.

-• The Swedish Migration Agency will photograph you and take your fingerprints.
-The fingerprints are used to see whether you have applied for asylum in any other country in Europe, or if you have permission or prohibition to stay in any other country in Europe.
+- The Migration Agency will photograph you and take your fingerprints.
+The fingerprints are used to see whether you have applied for asylum or a visa in any other country in Europe, or if you have permission or prohibition to stay in any other country in Europe.

-• With the help of an interpreter, you must tell more about who you are, why you have left your home country and how you have travelled to Sweden.
+- With the help of an interpreter, you must tell us more about who you are, why you have left your country of origin and how you have travelled to Sweden.

 2